-Morbid obesity is diagnosed to patients with a Body Mass Index (BMI) of >40.
-While not always easy to address, treating morbid obesity is possible with safe medical intervention.
+Severe obesity, also previously known as morbid obesity, is diagnosed to patients with a body mass index (BMI) of over 40.
+While not always easy to address, treating severe obesity is possible with safe medical intervention.

-This risk is especially high for people who meet the criteria for being morbidly obese, as the excess weight can prompt additional medical conditions that are generally harder, though not impossible, to treat.
+This risk is especially high for people who meet the criteria for being severely obese, as the excess weight can prompt additional medical conditions that are generally harder, though not impossible, to treat.

 The good news is body fat can be lessened, and with weight loss, these health risks can go away.
 Through a combination of diet, exercise and medical assistance, it is certainly possible to lose weight, keep it off, and rewrite lifestyle habits for long-term health.

-Read on to find out more about what morbid obesity is, what complications can arise, and what treatment options are available.
+Read on to find out more about what severe, or morbid obesity, is, what complications can arise, and what treatment options are available.

-Morbid obesity is a condition diagnosed in people with a body mass index (BMI) of 40 or higher.
-Morbid obesity is also sometimes referred to as clinically severe obesity or class 3 obesity.
+Severe obesity is a condition diagnosed in people with a body mass index (BMI) of 40 or higher [3].
+Severe or morbid obesity is also sometimes referred to as clinically severe obesity or class 3 obesity [4].

 In simple terms, a person is considered obese when they have a high percentage of body fat, usually as a result of their body storing unused calories as fat when these are not used for energy expenditure.